richardanaya/js_ffi/README.md

 ## Advanced

-Wrap third party.
+Wrap third party libraries.
 Anything with its functions in global space should be able to be wrapped and invoked.

 ```rust
 use js_ffi::*;